temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 The `process` Activity handles text-to-speech work.
 Each time it's called, it sends a chunk of text to the `textToSpeech` method and appends those results to your output file.
-You call it with a string to process and the output destination.
+You call it with a `String` to process and the output destination.
 Should the text-to-speech conversion request fail, Temporal can retry the request:

 ```java